hands and tea

 Insulin resistance leads to high insulin levels in the bloodstream and causes the ovaries to produce and release more testosterone.
 High testosterone levels cause PCOS symptoms like acne, facial hair, and hair loss.
 Excess testosterone also disrupts and/or prevents ovulation which may lead to irregular menstrual cycles, infertility, and polycystic ovaries.

 The goal of treatment in this type of PCOS is to normalize blood sugar and insulin levels.
 This will also help lower your testosterone levels.
-We may treat this type of PCOS by eating for blood sugar balance using our Root Plate™ Method, optimizing sleep and stress management, and using targeted supplements like Ovasitol.
+We may treat this type of PCOS by eating for blood sugar balance using our Root Plate™ method, optimizing sleep and stress management, and using targeted supplements like Ovasitol.

 Our PCOS bundle is especially helpful for insulin resistant PCOS.